IDAES/idaes-pse/docs/power_generation/flowsheets/SCPC_power_plant.rst

 .. currentmodule:: idaes.power_generation.flowsheets.supercritical_power_plant.SCPC_power_plant

 This is an example supercritical pulverized coal (SCPC) power plant.This simulation model consist of a ~595 MW gross coal fired power plant.
-The dimensions utilized for this simulation does not represent any specific coal-fired power plant.
+ The dimensions and operating conditions used for this simulation do not represent any specific coal-fired power plant.

 This model is for demonstration and tutorial purposes only.
 Before looking at the model, it may be useful to look at the process flow diagram (PFD).